Wilstead Village Hall

 Encourage the use of the hand sanitisers, soap and water for frequent hand washing.
 Paper towels are provided.
 The hand dryers are turned off.

-When using the main hall, if your users are arriving and leaving at different times, arrange a one-way system of perhaps entering via the front door and exiting via one of the fire doors which should be open anyway for ventilation.
+When using the main hall, if your users are arriving and leaving at different times, arrange a one-way system of perhaps entering via the front door and exiting via one of the main hall outside doors, which should be open anyway for ventilation.

 Avoid crowding in the entrance lobby, kitchen, toilets and car park.
 Encourage people to use the toilets one at a time.